 - 1. If water or an electrical line is broken, an effort should be made to turn off water or power to the affected area and to notify the School Administrator immediately. - 2.
 Upon notice of loss of utilities, the School Administrator will initiate appropriate Immediate Response Actions, which may include SHELTER-IN-PLACE, or EVACUATE BUILDING, as described in Section 4.0. - 3.
-The School Administrator will notify the school facilities (Monday Friday between the hours of 7:00 a.m.
-4:30 p.m.) or Police (at all other days/hours) and will provide the location and nature of emergency.
+The School Administrator will notify CE Customer Service and will provide the location and nature of emergency.
 Appropriate personnel will also be notified at the discretion of the School Administrator. - 4.
-Local Maintenance Area personnel, working with school administration, will contact the affected utility company to determine whether their assistance is required and the potential length of time service will be interrupted. - 5.
-The School Administrator will notify the Local District Superintendent of the loss of utility service. - 6.
-As needed, school emergency supplies will be utilized to compensate for the loss of a utility. - 7.
-If the loss of utilities may generate a risk of explosion, such as a gas leak, refer to Section 5.9 Explosion/Risk of Explosion. - 8.
+The School Administrator will notify the Local District Superintendent of the loss of utility service. - 5.
+As needed, school emergency supplies will be utilized to compensate for the loss of a utility. - 6.
+If the loss of utilities may generate a risk of explosion, such as a gas leak, refer to Section 5.9 Explosion/Risk of Explosion. - 7.
 In addition to the procedures listed above, the Incident Commander will implement the following plans in the event utilities are disrupted.